-18.2 California Heat waves: upper air large scale meteorological patterns (LSMPs) synoptics and dynamics
+16.2.
+California Heat waves: upper air large scale meteorological patterns (LSMPs) synoptics and dynamics

-A synoptic description of the regional conditions conducive to a hot spell affecting much of central and northern California is shown in Figure 18.1.
+A hot spells synoptic description of the regional weather conducive to hot conditions affecting much of central and northern California is shown in Fig.16.1.
 The figure shows composite averages of several representative variables, combining the times that 14 different extreme hot spells started.
 The hottest days occur when these conditions are met.
 First, temperatures need to be elevated in the upper atmosphere.
-The elevated temperatures (figure 18.1a) result in part from air advected from the Desert Southwest.
-Those elevated temperatures occur in part due to the parched source region and with strong sinking (figure 18.1b).
+The elevated temperatures (Fig.16.1a) result in part from air advected from the Desert Southwest.
+Those elevated temperatures occur in part due to the parched source region and with strong sinking (Fig. 16.1b).
 Sinking is the normal state during summer over California and a subsidence inversion is a common occurrence.
 During the hottest days, the subsidence is stronger, and the inversion lower resulting in a thinner layer of near surface air for solar radiation to heat up.
-The geographic location of the anomalously high temperature values is crucial, with the hotter temperatures being at or off shore, causing the 'thermal low' in sea level pressure to migrate to the coast (figures 18.1a,c).
-The result is a near-surface pressure gradient that opposes the formation of a sea breeze (figure 18.1d).
+The geographic location of the anomalously high temperature values is crucial, with the hotter temperatures being at or off shore, causing the 'thermal low' in sea level pressure to migrate to the coast (Fig. 16.1a,c).
+The result is a nearsurface pressure gradient that opposes the formation of a sea breeze (Fig.16.1d).
 In addition, the flow has a downslope component above the western slope of the Sierra Nevada Mountains.
 (A shallow upslope flow can be created by solar radiative heating, but above the boundary layer the topography accentuates the sinking, adiabatic warming, and intensification downstream of the subsidence inversion over the Central Valley.)
 Further discussion of this figure is in Grotjahn (2011).

 A major contributing factor to an extreme heat wave can be drought.
-For example, the extreme European drought of 2003 was preceded by drought over a region including most of France and portions of adjacent countries.
-A major heat wave during March 2012 in the northern central part of the U.S. was amplified by extensive drought over the same region.
+For example, the extreme European heat wave of 2003 was preceded by drought over a region including most of France and portions of adjacent countries.
+Heat wave and drought combined during March 2012 over the northern central part of the U.S. The heat was amplified by extensive drought over the region since evaporation was reduced in the surface energy balance.
 Daily weather maps all show that the greatest heat anomaly occurred as hot air was drawn northward just east of the Rocky Mountains.
 Drought has less importance for California hot spells since the state experiences an annual drought during the summer months.
 Also, even when drought is ongoing, there are cooler and hotter periods but the latter still occur with the hot spells LSMPs.

 Identification of the LSMPs begins with identification of relevant 'target' dates.
-Two different criteria are used to identify target dates.
+Two different criteria are used to identify hot spells target dates.
 When discussing the onset and patterns leading up to the onset, the dates are the first day of a period lasting at least three days with maximum temperatures exceeding 38C and with at least one day greater than 40.5C at Sacramento California station KSAC.
-When discussing and using an 'LSMP index', the target dates are defined as when three CV stations are all exceeding their own normalized maximum temperature anomaly threshold of 1.6 standard deviations.
+When discussing and using an 'LSMP index value', the target dates are defined as when three CV stations are all exceeding their own normalized maximum temperature anomaly threshold of 1.6 standard deviations.
 The three stations are: KRBL, KFAT, KBFL.
 The value of 1.6 is exceeded by all three stations simultaneously about 1% of the time during the recent 30 year period (1979-2008).